 Sustainability

-To ensure these pieces go with you through as much life as possible, all repairs, whether it be patching a hole or tear, replacing zippers or hemming, are available to every item sold at Luci La La.
-Reach out via email or instagram with any repairs you may need.
+To ensure your clothes go with you through as much life as possible, all repairs, whether it be patching a hole or tear, replacing zippers or hemming, are available to all garments weather made by myself or others.
+Contact @luci.la.la with any repairs you may need.

 DESIGN